|Block Island Bike Tour Routes|

 If you like, lock your bike to the rack opposite the monument and walk the half-mile (800 meters) along the sandy shore of Cow Cove through the seagull-thronged Block Island National Wildlife Refuge to Sandy Point and the North Light.
 The granite lighthouse dates from 1867 and is now open ($3) Thursday through Monday from 10 am to 4 pm, weather permitting, as an Interpretive Center.

 Old Harbor to New Harbor

 It's short (10 to 15 minutes one-way), easy and interesting: ride out of Old Harbor along Water Street and Dodge Street to Ocean Avenue, and follow this for 1.3 miles (2 km) all the way to New Harbor (10 to 15 minutes).

 At New Harbor, enjoy the view of the Great Salt Pond and perhaps a drink, snack or meal at a restaurant.

 Southern Island Loops

 The southern part of Block Island presents more bike route choices: you can go for a mile or two, you can make a 10-mile (16-km), 60- to 90-minute loop of the entire southern half of the island, or you can ride part of the big loop then cut across the island eastward back to Old Harbor to shorten your outing.

 Southeast Lighthouse & Mohegan Bluffs

-Head out of town on Spring Street past the Hotel Manisses.
-Spring Street changes names to become Southeast Light Road, which traces the heights of Mohegan Bluffs.
+Spring Street changes names to become Southeast Light Road and Mohegan Trail, which traces the heights of Mohegan Bluffs.